kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 End-to-end testing depends on a working resource driver and a container runtime with CDI support.
 A [test driver](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/dra/test-driver) was developed as part of the overall DRA development effort.
-We will extend this test driver to enable support for `PartitionableDevice`s and add tests to ensure they are handled by the scheduler as described in this KEP.
+We are extending this test driver to enable support for `PartitionableDevice`s and adding tests to ensure they are handled by the scheduler as described in this KEP.

 ### Graduation Criteria